-The Solar Massachusetts Renewable Target (SMART) Program provides per-kWh incentives to solar PV projects up to 5 MW.
-The program is capped at an original program capacity of 1,600 MW, plus an extended capacity of 1,600 MW, totaling 3,200 MW of program capacity available.
-Incentives are available in Eversource, National Grid, and Unitil territories.
+The Solar Massachusetts Renewable Target (SMART) Program provides per-kWh incentives for solar photovoltaic (PV) projects up to 5 MW, with certain exception based on project type.
+Under SMART 2.0 guidelines (25 CMR 20.00) the program is capped at a total of 3,200 MW, including an original capacity of 1,600 MW and an extended capacity of an additional 1,600 MW.
+SMART 2.0 incentives are available in the service territories of Eversource, National Grid, and Unitil through December 31, 2026, as a transition into SMART 3.0 (25 CMR 28.00)

 Implementing Sector: | State |